yudppp/gemini-cli-desktop/README.md

 This project is licensed under the Apache License 2.0 - see the LICENSE file for details.

+Original Gemini CLI is also licensed under the Apache License 2.0 by Google LLC.

 ## Acknowledgments

-This project is built on top of [Google's Gemini CLI](https://github.com/google-gemini/gemini-cli) and uses the Model Context Protocol for tool integration.
+- This project is built on top of [Google's Gemini CLI](https://github.com/google-gemini/gemini-cli)
+- Uses the Model Context Protocol for tool integration
+- Google and Gemini are trademarks of Google LLC